 A couple of times a day, you should examine the incision site for redness, discharge, swelling or bumps.
 Basically, the area should look the same as it did when you picked up your pet from the clinic.

 The majority of pets we spay and neuter recover without a hitch.
 However, complications do occasionally occur.
 If your animal has any of the following symptoms, call us immediately.

 - Decreased appetite

 - Depression or lethargy after initial 24 hours

-If you have any concerns or questions about your pet, please contact us right away at Brimley-Lawrence Animal Clinic or Bellamy-Lawrence Animal Hospital.
-We’re here to help before and after every animal spay, neuter or vaccination at our Toronto clinics.
+If you have any concerns or questions about your pet, please contact us right away at Bellamy-Lawrence Animal Hospital.
+We’re here to help before and after every animal spay, neuter or vaccination at our Toronto clinic.